 A community service partnership dedicated to helping improve the health and well-being of individuals, families and communities by helping to make prescription medication more affordable and more accessible for all.
 FamilyWize offers resources such as prescription savings cards, a drug price lookup tool and wellness newsletters that are all free and require no eligibility criteria.

 A scholarship program designed to transform the lives of students, families and the Lansing community by offering a promise of hope for Lansing’s youth.
 The Promise is an award offered to graduates of public and private schools within the Lansing School District (“LSD”) boundaries by providing the financial assistance necessary to obtain a two-year degree or its equivalent at an eligible school.
 Students who are striving to successfully complete their high school education will be met with several scholarship options for post-secondary education through two powerful higher education institutions – Lansing Community College and Michigan State University.
-Capital Area United Way is responsible for the financial administration for Lansing Promise operation and houses the Promise’s corporate office.
+Capital Area United Way is responsible for the financial administration for Lansing Promise operation.

 Mason Area Community Fund